Developer Workflow

 Problem

 CSV and JSON conversion failures usually come from structure mismatches rather than the converter itself.
-Header rows, quoted delimiters, blank values, byte order marks, and malformed JSON can all produce output that looks valid but imports incorrectly.
+Header rows, quoted delimiters, blank values, byte order marks, multiline cells, and malformed JSON can all produce output that looks valid in a quick preview but imports incorrectly into a spreadsheet, database, or API test.

 When to use this